Home/Blog/Chronic Care/Diabetes/Top Sugar Substitutes for Diabetes: Natural, Safe & Low-Glycemic Options

 Monk FruitZero calories, low glycemic impact, sweeter than sugarMore expensive, potential allergies

-Sucralose (Splenda)Zero calories, no effect on blood sugar, long shelf lifeMay cause digestive issues, environmental impact
+Sucralose (Splenda)Zero calories, no effect on blood sugar, long shelf lifeMay cause digestive issues, and an environmental impact

 Aspartame (Equal)Zero calories, no effect on blood sugar, versatilePhenylalanine sensitivity, potential long-term health risks